CR3Swapper/bluepill/README.md

 ### VMCS

-This section of the readme just contains note and a list of things i stumbled on and took me a while to figure out and fix.
+This section of the readme just contains notes and a list of things I stumbled on and took me a while to figure out and fix.

 ### VMCS Controls